69 Worked Examples: Airplane, Rocket, & Spacecraft Performance

 Worked Example #11

 Consider a small single-stage rocket with the following design characteristics: propellant mass = 7,200 kg; structural mass = 800 kg; payload mass = 50 kg.
 The specific impulse for this rocket is 275 s.
 The rocket blasts off from Earth and climbs vertically.
 The burning of the fuel occurs steadily, and the burnout time is 60 seconds.
-The aerodynamic drag can be neglected, but the effects of gravity should be included. (a) What will be the value of the burnout velocity? (b) Find the thrust generated by the rocket. (c) What is the initial acceleration of the rocket? (d) What will be the speed and acceleration of the rocket at 30 seconds into the flight?
+The aerodynamic drag can be neglected, but the effects of gravity should be included. (a) What will be the value of the burnout velocity? (b) Find the thrust generated by the rocket. (c) What is the initial acceleration of the rocket? (d) What will the speed and acceleration of the rocket be 30 seconds into the flight?

 (a) The equivalent velocity from the rocket engine will be

-\[ V_{\rm eq} = I_{\rm sp} \, g = 275 \times 9.81 = 2,698~\mbox{m/s} \]
+\[ V_{\rm eq} = I_{\rm sp} \, g_0 = 275 \times 9.81 = 2,698~\mbox{m s$^{-1}$} \]

 The burnout mass M_b has no fuel left so this mass will be the sum of the structural mass and payload mass, i.e.,